hoovercj/time-to-run/README.md

 ## Create your own plan

 After importing a plan into your calendar program of choice, you can always go in and modify individual events to your liking.
-But if you want to make significant changes to a plan, or even make up your own to use later or to share with friends or clients, you can download the plan as a ".csv" file to edit in Excel or Notepad.
+But if you want to make significant changes to a plan, or even make up your own to use later or to share with friends or athletes that your coach, you can download the plan as a ".csv" file to edit in Excel or Notepad.

+If you don't care about switching between miles and kilometers, or you don't plan on sharing the plan with anybody else who might, you can remove/ignore all the "#" symbols and write whatever you want in the description column and then import the file back into the website to create a calendar.

-When editing the plans, there are only a few things you need to know.
+If you do want the plan to work for everone, though, there are only a few things you need to know.

 1. Use the "#" symbol before values that should display in the selected units, and the letters "D" and "d" to show "long" or "short" units after the values.